JuliaEpi/MathepiaModels.jl/README.md

 MathepiaModels.jl is part of [Mathepia.jl: Spatial and temporal epidemiology data mining flow tools including data processing and analysis, model setup and simulation, inference and evaluation.](https://github.com/Song921012/Mathepia.jl)

-It focues on models setup, simulation and analysis.
+It focuses on models setup, simulation and analysis.
+It is at very beginning stage.
 The followings are features will be included in the future.

 Models will be designed to include
 - classical epidemic compartment models such as SIS, SIR, SEIR, SEIAR models and so on.